PdxCodeGuild/Full-Stack-Day-Class/notes/programming-philosophy.md

 eggs, milk, flour -- work --> pancakes
 ```

-A lot of work deals with information.
+A lot of work deals with _data_ or information.

 ```
 cost of lumber, house plans -- work --> cost of house